Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Right Subaru Outback Insurance
+How to Find Low Cost Subaru Outback Insurance

-- Policyholders who want higher levels of liability will pay about $440 annually to raise limits from a low limit to a 250/500 level
+- Insureds who require more liability protection will pay an extra $440 annually to raise from a minimum limit to 250/500 limits

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.